rorynee/products_parts_jdbc/README.md

     3. Delete records in either relation (care should be taken, that all parts are deleted for a product before the product itself can be deleted).
     4. List all available products long with its total cost and the number of parts it contains.
     5. Given a product, list all of its parts and also its total cost.
+* c - A custom error handler should be used
 ## Technologies Used
 Test Driven Development
 Java